Banks lead European shares to two-week closing low

 "This is a microcosm of what's been going on in the economy -- it's symptomatic about demand," King said.

-The economically sensitive auto sector .SXAP, down 5.8 percent, was among the biggest fallers.
-German carmakers to fall included BMW (BMWG.DE), down 6.2 percent.
+The economically sensitive auto sector , down 5.8 percent, was among the biggest fallers.
+German carmakers to fall included BMW , down 6.2 percent.

 Further indications of economic weakness helped fuel worries about major economies falling into recession, following bleak US labour market data on Friday